MileHacker Logo

 • Special Permits

-For general tourism on Cape Cod, no general special permits are necessary.
+For mainstream travel on Cape Cod, no general special permits are necessary.
 If you plan to types of fish or hunt, appropriate licenses are necessary, obtainable locally or online.

-Some private beaches or beach clubs may charge a day pass or fee for access, usually posted clearly by the door.
+Certain private beaches or beach clubs may charge a day a pass or fee for access, usually posted clearly by the door.

 • Health-Related Entry